altafneva/scm/README.md

 # scm
-A final year project on supply chain management
+A final year project on supply chain management for bakery products.